 Last provider pays out the earnings-related pension

 Although the earnings-related pension scheme is decentralised to several parties, one pension application is enough.
-The application may be handed in or sent to any authorised pension provider, local office of the Social Insurance Institution or the Finnish Centre for Pensions.
+The application may be handed in or sent to any authorised pension provider, local Kela office or the Finnish Centre for Pensions.